Hleubeck/phonebook/README.md

 # phonebook
- a phonebook created at Otavio Mirand's course of python
+ a phonebook created at Otavio Miranda's course of python

+Agenda telefonica criada no curso de Python do Prof. Otavio Miranda